11ty/11ty-website/docs/local-installation.md

 npx eleventy
 ```

 Using a local installation is preferable as you’ll run into fewer interoperability issues when using Eleventy on multiple projects.
+When Eleventy eventually bumps to a new major version, you’ll want the project specific version of Eleventy installed locally.